 Flag of France

-The flag of France is the national flag of France, which has the form of a vertical tricolor composed of a blue, white and red stripe.
+The national flag of France has the form of a vertical tricolor composed of a blue, white and red stripe.
 The white color follows the traditional white royal flag, red and blue are the colors of Paris, which form the city flag.
 The roots of the French flag go back to the French Revolution.
 It was officially recognized as the national symbol of France in 1790 ..
 During the revolution of 1848, the red flag was used on the barricades.
 Subsequently, the tricolor was adopted as the national flag.

 France’s population is around 65,072,000, including overseas territories.
 According to estimates, France will have about 70,608,998 inhabitants in 2050, but it will not surpass Germany.